qodesmith/typer/README-v1.0.md

 .line('Typer.js is visual awesomeness!');
 .line('Typer.js is visual <em>awesomeness!</em>', 100);
 .line(['Type. ', 'Whole. ', '<span style="color: red;">Words.</span>'], 200);
-.line({el: '.some-class'}, 200, false); // Order of 2nd & 3rd arguments is irrelevant.
+.line(document.querySelector('.someClass'), 200, {html: false}); // Order of 2nd & 3rd arguments is irrelevant.
-.line() // Creates a blank line.
+.line($('.someClass'), 200);
 ```

 The `.line` method is the heart of Typer.
 As the name suggests, it types out a single line.
-You can feed it a `'single string'`, an `['array', 'of', 'strings']`, or an object with a CSS selector as it's only (necessary) argument. `.line` can take an additional two arguments in any particular order. `.line` defaults to parsing HTML, so you must explicitly tell it not to with the option below.
+You can feed it a `'single string'`, an `['array', 'of', 'strings']`, or a DOM element as it's only (necessary) argument. `.line` can take an additional two arguments in any particular order. `.line` defaults to parsing HTML, so you must explicitly tell it not to with the option below.

 ### Arguments

 * Argument 1:
   * `string` - The message you want typed out, character by character (normal typing).
   * `array` - The message you want typed out, phrase by phrase / word by word.
-  * `object` - **SEO** in the house!
-If you give `.line` an object with a single property-value pair where the value is a CSS selector, Typer will grab that element and use its contents to type with.
+  * DOM element - **SEO** in the house!
+If you give `.line` a DOM element, Typer will use the contents of that element to type with.
 For obvious reasons, the element should be hidden (css - `display: none;`).
 This will allow your content to be indexed while still maintaining *JavaScript typing awesomeness*.
-All of the following will grab the element with an id of awesome:
-    * `{el: '#awesome'}`
-    * `{whySoLong: '#awesome'}`
-    * `{1: '#awesome'}`
 * Arguments 2 or 3:
   * `speed` - A number (milliseconds); Each line can optionally have its own typing speed.
 If no speed is given, it defaults to the number given to the `typer` function itself or Typer's internal default of 70.
-  * `html` - `false`; specifies that the provided content is to be treated as non-html code.
+  * `html` - `{html: false}`; specifies that the provided content is to be treated as non-html code.
 Characters will be typed out exactly as you provide them.

 _* TIP: If you supply no arguments, you will create a blank line._